How Much Do You Need to Make to Live Comfortably in Texas?

 Plenty of young people are increasingly choosing Texas as their new home.
 That’s because of the availability of lucrative work opportunities and relatively affordable cost of living.

-The housing prices here allow people to get nice homes with plenty of square footage at the same rates that could only get them a tiny space in New York or California.
+The housing prices here allow people to get lovely homes with plenty of square footage at the same rates that could only get them a tiny space in New York or California.
 Additionally, the areas they can afford are often aesthetically pleasing and usually have various services.

 A Double-Income Household